David Wood (Christian apologist): Christian apologetics

-Wood opposed the Park51 Islamic Center in New York City, dubbed the "Ground Zero Mosque", arguing that it was not meant to honor the victims' families, but instead was a symbol of Islamic victory and named Cordoba House in memory of the Islamic conquest of Spain by the Umayyad Caliphate which later formed the Caliphate of Córdoba.
+Wood opposed the Park51 Islamic Center in New York City, dubbed the "Ground Zero Mosque," arguing that it was not meant to honor the victims' families, but instead was a symbol of Islamic victory and named Cordoba House in memory of the Islamic conquest of Spain by the Umayyad Caliphate which later formed the Caliphate of Córdoba.
 He participated in a rally against the Islamic center in 2010 organized by Stop Islamization of America, in which he accidentally nearly caused a riot by giving out pamphlets about Islam to two Christian Copts who wanted something to distribute, but who were mistakenly thought by the crowd to be Muslims.
-He produced a viral YouTube video in connection with the event, titled "Of Mosques and Men", that received over 2 million views.
+He produced a viral YouTube video in connection with the event titled "Of Mosques and Men" that received over 2 million views.

-In 2013, Wood completed his Ph.D. in philosophy from Fordham University, publishing his dissertation Surprised by suffering: Hume, Draper, and the Bayesian argument from evil.
-Wood is also a member of the Society of Christian Philosophers and the Evangelical Philosophical Society.
+Wood has also been described as a part of the counter-jihad, a far-right anti-Muslim movement.

-British jihadi Mohiussunnath Chowdhury, who was arrested for attacking two police officers outside Buckingham Palace with a sword in 2017, had repeatedly shared videos of Wood on Telegram.
-While describing Wood as a "hardcore enemy of Allah" and stating that "some videos I don't watch where he mocks Islam", he noted that "his other videos are more truthful than the majority of Islamic speakers".
+British criminal Mohiussunnath Chowdhury, who was arrested for attacking two police officers outside Buckingham Palace with a sword in 2017, had repeatedly shared videos of Wood on Telegram.
+While describing Wood as a "hardcore enemy of Allah" and stating that "some videos I don't watch where he mocks Islam," he noted that "his other videos are more truthful than the majority of Islamic speakers".
+Lizzie Dearden, writing in The Independent, reported that Chowdhury was "consuming a considerable degree of right-wing literature presenting Islam as inherently violent, from anti-immigrant activist Tommy Robinson, Robert Spencer’s website Jihad Watch, and the American anti-Islam preacher David Wood."
+She concluded that Chowdhury relied on these sources to reinforce his thinking.

 On May 26, 2022, Wood announced his plan to delete his YouTube channel, due to what he saw as an increase in censorship and the banning of many of his videos.
 Wood encouraged his fans to re-upload his videos onto their own YouTube channels if they wished to keep them on the site.
 On July 3, he changed his plans in response to Hatun Tash being robbed and arrested at Speakers' Corner, opting instead to delete his videos and transfer ownership of the channel to Tash.
 Tash had earlier appeared on YouTube together with Wood, discussing how she had been warned by police following previous attacks against her.
 In August 2022, Wood returned to YouTube under the name Apologetics Roadshow.

 Personal life

 Wood met his wife Marie, then an atheist, while in university; she also became a Christian.
-They live in the Bronx, New York City, and have five sons, two of whom suffer from centronuclear myopathy.

-On April 17, 2023, he revealed that his third son Reid, one of the two diagnosed with the condition, had died the previous day at the age of 16.
+They live in the Bronx, New York City, and had five sons, two of whom suffered from centronuclear myopathy.
+On April 17, 2023, he stated that his third son, one of the two diagnosed with the condition, had died the previous day at the age of 15.